pragnakanchana/Notes/NextJS/basics.md

    	- react class components

 ### Server only code:
-- to avoid server only code to get bundled with client side js - we can use server-only
+- to avoid server only code to get bundled with client side js when called from client component - we can use server-only package
+-